How to Find a Matrix Transpose Online: A Complete Guide to Transposing Matrices, Custom Delimiters, and Column Alignment

 3 6

-The first row 1 2 3 becomes the first column, and the second row 4 5 6 becomes the second column.
+The first row 1 2 3 became the first column, and the second row 4 5 6 became the second column.

-Before pasting your matrix, set the delimiter that separates values within each row.
-Common options include:
+Before pasting anything, set the delimiter that separates values in each row.
+The usual choices are:

-• Space — for matrices written by hand or copied from textbooks
+- Space — works for matrices you typed out or copied from a textbook

-• Tab — for data pasted from Excel or Google Sheets
+- Tab — what you get when pasting from Excel or Google Sheets

-Enter your matrix into the input area.
-Each row of the matrix should be on its own line, with values separated by whatever delimiter you selected.
+Put your matrix in the input area.
+Each row goes on its own line, with values separated by the delimiter you chose.

 1,2,3